-- Applicable.
-The SPR or mitigation measures listed below are applicable to the initial treatment and/or treatment maintenance.
-A yes/no is placed next to the initial treatment and treatment maintenance to indicate if it is applicable to that stage of treatment.
-MMs and SPRs not applicable to initial or maintenance treatments were removed from the table. - Timing.
-This column identifies the time frame in which the SPR or mitigation measure will be implemented (e.g., prior to treatment, during treatment, etc.). - Implementing Entity.
+- Applicable (Yes/No).
+Document whether the SPR or mitigation measure is applicable to the initial treatment and/or treatment maintenance (Yes or No), and whether it is applicable to initial treatment and/or treatment maintenance.
+The applicability should be substantiated in the Environmental Checklist Discussion. - ► Timing.
+This column identifies the time frame in which the SPR or mitigation measure will be implemented (e.g., prior to treatment, during treatment, etc.). - ▶ Implementing Entity.
 The implementing entity is the agency or organization responsible for carrying out the requirement.
-There are two implementing entities for this project which correspond to the Project proponent responsibilities map in attachment C. - Verifying/Monitoring Entity.
+This could include the project proponent's project manager, a technical specialist (e.g., archeologist or biologist), a vegetation management contractor, a partner agency or organization, or other entities that are primarily responsible for carrying out each project requirement. - Verifying/Monitoring Entity.
 The verifying/monitoring entity is the agency or organization responsible for ensuring that the requirement is implemented.
 The verifying/monitoring entity may be different from the implementing entity.
-There are two verifying/monitoring entities for this project which correspond to the Project proponent responsibilities map in attachment C.